Teacher of Drama

 Applicants should be aware that Elite ACES students attend their relevant sporting academies every morning and arrive at school for lessons after lunch.
 Timetabling constraints may require lessons to be scheduled until 6pm on some days.

-The successful candidate will be expected to report to the Leader of Learning for English and the Head of the ACES programme.
-Approximately half of all lessons will be in the MYP and/or IB programme with the other half teaching with the ACES team.
+The successful candidate will be expected to report to the Head of the ACES programme.

 They will contribute to the management of departmental budgets